Azure-Samples/active-directory-coding-exercises/dev015-making-apps-more-powerful/02-webhooks/README.md

-# Graph batch exercise
+# Graph webhooks exercise

-This is a ASP .NET Core app and can be loaded, through VS 2017 or VS Code.
+This is a ASP .NET Core app and can be loaded through VS 2017.
 It uses both the Microsoft Authentication Library (MSAL) and the Microsoft Graph SDK.
 It's partially completed, and the instuctions walk through the steps you'll need to take to complete the exercise - by adding code and guidance on what to add in the right places, such as: